bhnord/activities/README.md

 ### Be-In Joy Boston

 **05/10 12:00PM - 05/10 04:00PM @ Boston Common, at the Parkman Bandstand**
-Be-In Joy Boston’ is a place to rediscover joy.
+Be‑In Joy is a four‑hour, open‑air reset button.
 <a href="https://www.be-in.life" target="_blank">info link</a>

 ### SMALL ⭐ MART Handmade, Artisan and Vintage Vendor Market @ Crystal Ballroom